-For trade receivables and contract assets to which the Group applies the simplified approach for impairment, information based on the provision matrix is disclosed in notes 19 and 21 to the consolidated financial statements, respectively.
+\ For trade receivables to which the Group applies the simplified approach for impairment, information based on the provision matrix is disclosed in notes 19 to the consolidated financial statements.

-The credit quality of the financial assets included in prepayments, deposits and other receivables and amounts due from related companies are considered to be "normal" when they are not past due and there is no information indicating that the financial assets had a significant increase in credit risk since initial recognition.
+\\ The credit quality of the financial assets included in prepayments, deposits and other receivables and amounts due from related companies are considered to be "normal" when they are not past due and there is no information indicating that the financial assets had a significant increase in credit risk since initial recognition.
 Otherwise, the credit quality of the financial assets is considered to be "doubtful".